Fire Protection — General Requirements (29 CFR 1926.150)

 Fire protection documentation is relatively straightforward compared to other OSHA standards.
 The written program and monthly extinguisher inspections form the core requirements:

-• Monthly fire extinguisher inspection records with inspector name and date
+- Monthly fire extinguisher inspection records with dates and inspector initials

-• Training records for workers on fire extinguisher use and fire prevention
+- Training records for fire extinguisher use and emergency procedures

 What Inspectors Look For